actions/runner/docs/adrs/2494-runner-image-tags.md

 Keeping the `latest` tag is also a reasonable option especially if we don't expect to make any breaking changes to the runner image.
 We could enhance this by adding a [NOTES.txt](https://helm.sh/docs/chart_template_guide/notes_files/) to the helm chart which will be displayed to the user after a successful helm install/upgrade.
 This will help users understand the implications of using the `latest` tag and how to pin a specific version of the runner image.

+The runner image release workflow will need to be updated so that the image is pushed to GHCR and tagged only when the runner rollout has reached all scale units.

 ## Consequences

 Proceeding with **option 1** means: